Eucalyptus salubris: Description

-The flowers are arranged in groups of seven in the leaf axils on stout, unbranched peduncles.
+Flowering occurs from September to March.
+The flowers, which are white or cream, are arranged in groups of seven in the leaf axils on stout, unbranched peduncles.
 The groups are broadest near the tip and approximately 0.4 to 2 cm long.
 The fruit are hemispherical to cone-shaped with the narrower end towards the base and 0.5 to 0.7 cm wide.
 The rim of tissue around the edge of the fruit where the "cap" or operculum was attached is level to sloping.

 The seed capsules remain on trees until the following spring and abundant quantities are often present.
 There are about 400 viable seeds found in every gram.

 Taxonomy

 The species was first published in 1876 by Ferdinand von Mueller, based on specimens collected at Queen Victoria Spring by Jess Young during the Giles expedition of May 1875.
 The specific epithet (salubris) is a Latin word meaning "healthful", "wholesome" or "beneficial", in reference to the healthy appearance of the tree.
 The common name refers to the fluted or twisted trunks, resembling a carpenter’s gimlet which is a boring tool.

-There are no subspecies or varieties.
-A variety was published by Joseph Maiden in 1919 as E. s. subsp. glauca, but this was promoted to species rank as E. ravida in 1991.
+In 1919, Joseph Maiden described E.calyptus salubris var. glauca, but this was promoted to species rank as E. ravida in 1991.
 Hybrids with E. tortilis have been reported.

 The species belongs in Eucalyptus subgenus Symphyomyrtus section Bisectae subsection Glandulosae.
 This section has buds with two opercula and the cotyledons are bisected and the branchlets have numerous oil glands in the pith.
 E. salubris also belongs to a well known small group, the gimlets, notable for the slender fluted, twisted shiny trunks.